dev-cetera/pub.dev_package_workflow/_README.md

 # Workflow for Managing Pub.dev Packages

-This workflow simplifies the management of your pub.dev packages.
-It automatically updates the CHANGELOG.md, formats the Dart code, and applies Dart fixes with each commit.
+This workflow automatically updates the CHANGELOG.md, formats the Dart code, and applies Dart fixes with each commit.
 Additionally, it automates the publication of your package to pub.dev whenever a GitHub release is created.

 ## Setup Instructions